jmbrito01/dnsprotect/README.md

 - Force DoT (DNS-over-TLS)
 - Blacklist (used for adblock and no tracking)
   - Block Domains
+- Whitelist
 - Query Cache (respecting TTLs)
+- DNS Overrides

 To be implemented in the future:
-- NEXT: Whitelist
 - NEXT: Monitoring
-- NEXT: DNS Override
 - NEXT: DNSSEC
+-